NSHE Fostering Success Initiative

 NSHE Employees and Community Partners Participate in Specialized Training on Supporting College Students Who Have Experienced Foster Care

 From April through July 2021, NSHE utilized some grant funds to pay for a specialized 16-week virtual Level I Fostering Success Coach Training.
 18 NSHE employees and community partners successfully completed the training and thereby became Level 1 Certified Fostering Success Coaches.
 Since the initial group completed the Level I training, additional NSHE employees and community partners who have joined the initiative work have also successfully completed the training and become Level 1 Certified Fostering Success Coaches.
-This practice will persist as new people continue to join the work.
+This practice persists as new people continue to join the work, as funding allows.

-1st Biennial Fee Waiver Report Completed & Presented to the Nevada Board of Regents
+1st Biennial Fee Waiver and Program Report Completed & Presented to the Nevada Board of Regents

-The NSHE foster youth ambassador wrote the first biennial fee waiver report, with support from leadership in the NSHE Department of Academic and Student Affairs.
-The ambassador then presented the report to the Nevada Board of Regents, in September 2021—which outlines the total number of students who utilized the fee waiver and the total cost to the NSHE institutions during the 2018-19, 2019-20, and 2020-21 academic years, as well as the student completion measures that NSHE will track moving forward.
+The NSHE Department of Academic and Student Affairs finalized and posted the first biennial fee waiver and program report, in August 2021.
+The system-level employee then presented the report to the Nevada Board of Regents, in September 2021.
+The report provides a background on the foster care population; outlines the total number of students who utilized the fee waiver and the total cost to the NSHE institutions during the 2018-19, 2019-20, and 2020-21 academic years; introduces the student completion measures that NSHE will track moving forward; and provides an overview of the initiative’s milestones in its first couple of years.

 Systemwide Needs Survey Conducted Among NSHE Students Who Have Experienced Foster Care

-The 2020-21 peer and community educator and the NSHE foster youth ambassador conducted a systemwide needs survey that NSHE students who have experienced foster care were invited to complete from December 2020 through June 2021.
+The part-time 2020-21 peer and community educator and the full-time system-level employee conducted a systemwide needs survey that NSHE students who have experienced foster care were invited to complete from December 2020 through June 2021.
 The survey collected information about key barriers that have negatively impacted students’ ability to persist in their college education, including core issues associated with the barriers and what would be helpful in addressing them.
 The survey results are continually used to guide the initiative’s efforts.

 2022